How to Get Your 2011 Taxes Done Free Without the Headaches

 I know that this may be scary, and you may feel like you are not qualified to do your own taxes.
 But remember that when you go to a tax preparation service, you have to fill out a form telling them your tax situation.
 Why not input that same information directly on a tax software program that will compute your taxes for you?
 It really is that easy.

-I was a high school when I started doing my own taxes.
-I also prepared taxes for everyone in my family, and pretty soon, I started doing them for my neighbors and my mother's coworkers as well.
+I was a high school when I started doing my own taxes, and those of my family members and neighbors and coworkers.
 You don't need a college degree to do your own taxes.
 You don't even need a high school diploma.
 You are capable of doing your own taxes.

 There are tax forms at the library, post office, IRS offices, and many other places, along with instructions on completing them.
 You can manually do your taxes by using these forms, but I think that doing them using software is easier.
 I still recommend that you pick up a copy of the form and the instructions, so that if you have a question, you can look up the answer.
 You can also look up the answers to your questions online.